 If you're after the best DisplayPort cables, you've come to the right place!
-We've rounded up some of the best cables available right now which should ensure speedy, reliable and quality connections between your PC or laptop and your chosen monitor.
+We've rounded up some of the best cables available right now which should ensure speedy, reliable, and quality connections between your PC or laptop and your chosen monitor.

 First off, make sure you're selecting the right DisplayPort version for your needs.
-We'd say that since DisplayPort cables are backwards compatible, it would seem to make sense to go for a newer DisplayPort 1.4 cable, which has a maximum total bandwidth of 32.40 Gbps.
+We'd say that since DisplayPort cables are backward compatible, it would seem to make sense to go for a newer DisplayPort 1.4 cable, which has a maximum total bandwidth of 32.40 Gbps.

 You'll also want to make sure that you pick correctly between DisplayPort and HDMI.
 DisplayPort 1.4 can support 5K resolutions at 60Hz, and 4K resolution at up to 120Hz, similar to the best HDMI 2.1 cables, but you'll find that it's mostly PCs that support it.

 It can also support 240hz gaming at both 1080p and the increasingly popular 1440p resolution too, which massively expands your options for gaming monitors, especially with new 360hz, QHD monitors around the corner.

 We've picked a few which we think stand out from the crowd as well as a good variety of different lengths and budgets.